 Goal # Description Type of Goal 3 Method Schools will refine and improve the implementation of the Multi-Tiered System of Supports (MTSS) framework to enhance academic achievement and foster socio-emotional well-being for all students.
-Focus

-Priority 4: Student Achievement

-Priority 5: Student Engagement

-Priority 6: School Climate
+Focus State Priorit State Priorities addressed by this goal.
+Priority 4: S Priority 4: Student Achievement Priority 5: S Priority 5: Student Engagement Priority 6: S Priority 6: School Climate An explanation of why the LEA has developed this goal.